 Now it’s more important than ever to take care of yourself.
 Gentle exercise, proper nutrition, and good sleep can do wonders for your well-being.
 The better you feel physically, the better you will be emotionally.
 Be sure to nourish your spirit with personal reflection.
 Find quiet time each day for meditation and relaxation, no matter how busy you are.
-Get in the habit of a self-care routine with Cape Cod’s holistic addiction therapy program.
+Get in the habit of a self-care routine, which you’ll learn all about at our holistic addiction therapy program.

 Pay Attention After the Holidays

-Just because you succeeded in sober holidays in Cape Cod, you still need to pay attention to how you feel after the holidays.
+Just because you succeeded in sober holidays, you still need to pay attention to how you feel after the holidays.
 Those in recovery are vulnerable to relapse after the holidays because of the buildup and stress that can come during this time of year.
 Recovery is a one day at a time process, no matter what season you are in.

 Holiday Party Survival Tips